GENERAL

 60–65 (accepted by select universities)

-The syllabus for Masters in Nursing in Canada blends advanced nursing theories, research methodologies, leadership training, and clinical practice to develop highly skilled healthcare professionals.
+The syllabus for Master in Nursing in Canada blends advanced nursing theories, research methodologies, leadership training, and clinical practice to develop highly skilled healthcare professionals.

 Core Courses

-The core subjects focuses while pursuing Masters in Nursing in Canada are evidence-based nursing, advanced patient care, research design, and healthcare leadership, equipping students with essential professional competencies.
+The core subjects focus while pursuing Masters in Nursing in Canada are evidence-based nursing, advanced patient care, research design, and healthcare leadership, equipping students with essential professional competencies.

 Course